 American Express Membership Rewards can also be transferred to Marriott Bonvoy at a rate of 1:1.2.
 All MR-earning cards good options; however, the following provide the best return on annual fees:

-- American Express Gold Rewards Card: Earn 50,000 MR points in the first year, with a net annual fee of $150.
+- American Express Gold Rewards Card: Earn up to 40,000 MR points in the first year, with a net annual fee of $150 (CAD).

-- American Express Business Gold Rewards Card: Earn 65,000 MR points in the first year, with an annual fee of $199.
+- American Express Business Gold Rewards Card: Earn up to 115,000 MR points in the first year, with an annual fee of $199 (CAD).

-- American Express Business Edge Card: Earn 55,000 MR Select points upon spending $5,000 in the first three months, with an annual fee of $99.
+- American Express Business Edge Card: Earn up to 77,000 MR points in the first year, with an annual fee of $99 (CAD).

-- Choice Card by American Express: Earn 10,000 MR Select points upon spending $1,000 in the first three months, with no annual fee.
+- Choice Card by American Express: Earn 10,000 MR points upon spending $1,000 (CAD) in the first three months, with no annual fee.

 - Converted to Marriott Bonvoy, this becomes 12,000 Bonvoy points.

-After transferring points to Bonvoy, the annual fees represent acquisition costs at or below 0.25 cents per point (CAD).
+After transferring points to Bonvoy, the annual fees represent acquisition costs below 0.2 cents per point (CAD).
 Indeed, all of the above cards offer good value for the Marriott Bonvoy program.